Aliases for ADRBK1 Gene

 GeneCards Summary for ADRBK1 Gene

 ADRBK1 (Adrenergic, Beta, Receptor Kinase 1) is a Protein Coding gene.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
-GO annotations related to this gene include phospholipid binding and G-protein coupled receptor kinase activity.
-An important paralog of this gene is AKT1.
+Diseases associated with ADRBK1 include myocardial infarction.
+Among its related pathways are Signaling by GPCR and Immune System.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is GRK7.

 UniProtKB/Swiss-Prot for ADRBK1 Gene